AndrosDe/ploerr/README.md

   </details>

 ## Defensive Programming
-To keep the application secure and the profile/profile information protected requires the user to be logged in if they want to save delivery information.
+Keeping the application secure and the profile/profile information protected requires the user to be logged in if they want to save delivery information.
 Users have only access to their profile and delivery information.<br>
 The user is always informed of changes via messages.
 A custom 404-Error Page was created.<br>
 Stripe handles the payment and makes sure that the payment process is secure.<br>
 Any product creation, updating, or deletion is feature restricted to the administrator.
 All deletions of products require a confirmation.<br><br>
-To access an order-summary the  order number is required.<br>The order number is randomly created and only given to the customer of that purchase.
-A security breach outside this app/website (for example: customers email account was compromised, etc.) is required  to have any effect.
+To access an order summary the order number is required.<br>The order number is randomly created and only given to the customer of that purchase.
+A security breach outside this app/website (for example customer's email account was compromised, etc.) is required to have any effect.

 ## SEO-Dokumentation
 - ### Advertising Strategy